crhall-writing/crhall-writing.github.io/_poems/an-ode-to-the-the-hot-cheeto-girl.md

 smokey eyeshadow, facing her foes

-who the hell would gang up

-on a woman like this, the one

-always sticking up for her kin

 through so much experience

-of what it’s like to be the one singled out
+of what it’s like to be singled out

-never again, she’ll spout
+never again, not to her or him

+she'll give you lots to think about